 What to do in an emergency

 If you need an ambulance and you don’t have anyone who can translate for you, call 118 and say ‘ambulans, silahkan’ (‘ambulance, please’) and clearly say your name and location to the operator.
-Use our Bali phrasebook to help you with your pronunciation of Balinese words.

 Once you reach the hospital, you may be required to provide proof that you have travel insurance before you are treated.
 Keep a copy of your policy number on your phone or in your day bag, in case of an emergency.